Gujangbagh Xinjiang, China Travel Guide

 Hotan City operates under high security surveillance.
 Specific 'dangerous' neighborhoods are not publicly identified for tourists.
 Remain vigilant everywhere.

 Consider your itinerary when choosing a location.
-Staying in proximity to the city center or main thoroughfares brings better access to attractions and transportation hubs like bus stations.
+Staying near the city center or main thoroughfares brings better access to attractions and transportation centers such as bus stations.

-Careful planning of your accommodation bookings, considering local regulations and seasonal changes.
+Careful planning of your accommodation bookings, considering local regulations and depending on the time of year changes.

 Always confirm the hotel's capacity to host foreign guests before booking.
 This avoids issues upon check-in.

-Be aware of security checks when showing up at hotels; this is standard procedure in Xinjiang.
+Be aware of security checks when arriving at hotels; this is standard procedure in Xinjiang.

 Have your passport and visa readily available for hotel check-in procedures.